 Individuals who reside in a high-prevalence country.

 Individual born to a mother with hepatitis C.

 Individuals exposed to blood from a person with hepatitis C.

 How Can Hepatitis C Infection Be Prevented?

-If you have hepatitis C, it is essential to avoid other insults to your liver.
+Preventing Further Liver Damage: If you have hepatitis C, avoiding other insults to your liver is essential.
 Avoid heavy alcohol consumption and get vaccinated for hepatitis A and B. Check with your healthcare provider before starting any new medications to ensure they are safe for your liver.
-Sometimes your doctor will need to evaluate you for other liver diseases as well.
+Sometimes your doctor will also need to evaluate you for other liver diseases.

 Is There a Cure for Hepatitis C?

-Can I Get Re-Infected with Hepatitis C?
+Can an Individual Get Re-Infected with Hepatitis C?

 It is unknown if hepatitis C medications pass into the breastmilk.
+It is still possible to receive treatment for hepatitis C while breastfeeding, but it is unknown what effects the medicines will have on the baby.
 The safest approach is to complete breastfeeding before starting hepatitis C treatment.
-It is still possible to receive treatment for hepatitis C while breastfeeding, but it is unknown what effects the medications will have on the baby.